Why do you need computer to computer file transfer?

 File/Folder can’t be synchronized to CD-ROM/DVD/Blue-Ray.

-All in all, this freeware can transfer files between laptop and desktop regularly with less manual operations.
+All in all, this freeware can transfer files between laptop and desktop regularly with fewer manual operations.
 If you are using File Sync, don’t waste other powerful features in AOMEI Backupper, like System Backup, Disk Backup and Disk Clone.